Science

 360_F_225481605_30NhU9CydvODNIUJXBPE7pKjrjDC242w.jpg

-1.PNG 10.PNG
+1.PNG 10.PNG science 10.jpg

 Science teaching helps children to develop enquiring minds and equips them with key skills, so that they are increasingly able to research answers to their own questions.

-- Is relevant and related to real life, current topics of interest, and means something to us;
+- is relevant and related to real life, current topics of interest, and means something to us;

-- Allows us to ask lots of questions and develop our vocabulary;
+- allows us to ask lots of questions and develop our vocabulary;

-- Challenges our understanding and encourages us to think critically about our scientific ideas;
+- challenges our understanding and encourages us to think critically about our scientific ideas;

-- Encourages us to apply our knowledge, skills and understanding at home and at school;
+- encourages us to apply our knowledge, skills and understanding at home and at school;

-- Gives us opportunities to work with others to develop our collaborative working skills and;
+- gives us opportunities to work with others to develop our collaborative working skills and;

-- Enables us to use appropriate, high quality resources and equipment.
+- enables us to use appropriate, high quality resources and equipment.

 Edina Trust Grant

-We have used our Edina Trust Grant for 2022/23 to purchase three Lego Raising Robots boxes to further enhance our STEM provision at Pinehurst Primary School.
+We used our Edina Trust Grant to purchase Lego Raising Robots boxes to further enhance our STEM provision at Pinehurst Primary School.

 edina.png lego 5.png

-lego 1.jpg lego 2.jpg lego 3.jpg lego 4.jpg
+lego 1.jpg lego 2.jpg lego 3.jpg

 Edible Playground